Last date modified: 2026-Apr-17

 Review documents

 Reviewing documents with aiR for Data Breach Response requires a process similar to Reviewing documents using Review Center.
 Reviewers check documents to ensure aiR for Data Breach Response is accurately predicting which documents contain PI.
-They correct predictions when necessary and make sure all PI values are detected.
+They correct predictions when necessary and ensure all PI values are detected.

 aiR for Data Breach Response categorizes documents as either Structured or Unstructured, each requiring a distinct approach to identifying PI.